Killer Instinct (1988 film)

 Killer Instinct (also known as Deadly Observation) is a 1988 American made-for-television drama film starring Melissa Gilbert and Woody Harrelson, directed by Waris Hussein.

 Plot

-Charlie is a young attorney assigned to the case of Freddy, a violent and uncontrollable man, about to be released from the hospital.
+Charlie Long is a young attorney assigned to the case of Fred Zamora, a violent and uncontrollable man, about to be released from the hospital.
 Charlie doesn't think it is a good idea for a man with mental problems to be released and tries to prove that, with the help of Dr. Lisa DaVito.
-Her career is in jeopardy when he is eventually released and immediately committed a murder.
+Lisa's career is in jeopardy when Fred is eventually released and immediately committed a murder.